 2. FAS 97

 The FAS 97 category includes long-term insurance policies that were not covered under FAS 60.
 The contracts are termed as universal life-type insurance contracts.
 They are similar to term-life policies but are more flexible since they allow adjustment of their provisions.
 Most of the contracts developed and gained popularity after the FAS 60 standards were established.

 The FAS 120 category extends the accounting practices associated with FAS 60 and FAS 97 contracts to mutual life insurance enterprises.
 Policyholders own the enterprises; that is, the latter nominate and elect the board of directors.
 All profits are shared among the policyholders in a predetermined ratio.

 The FASB sets distinct rules on accounting for DACs for each of the above categories.
 The differences depend on the proportion of commissions that can be capitalized and the estimation of future cash flows.
 However, the basic accounting treatment of DACs is similar across all categories.

 The working principle of the contract requires insurance companies to ensure that the present value of all future premium payments must be equal to the present value of all acquisition costs.
 It can be understood through the following simplified example.

 Consider an insurance policy where the policyholder pays a yearly premium of $2,000 for the next five years.
 The annual market interest rate is 10%.
 The present value of all premium payments is computed in the following manner:

 For the acquisition cost to be recoverable, its value must be less than $6,481.57.
 Assume the acquisition cost for the insurance company is $5,000.
-Then, the amount can be written off throughout the term of the policy, that is, five years.
+Then, the amount can be written off throughout the policy, that is, five years.
 The part of the cost not written off will be recorded as an asset in the balance sheet.